projectcalico/calico/master/networking/dual-stack.md

 Communication over IPv6 is increasingly desirable, and the natural approach for cluster pods is to be IPv6-native themselves, as well as still supporting IPv4.
-Native support for both IPv4 and IPv6 is known as "dual stack", and Kubernetes supports this as of version 1.16.
+Native support for both IPv4 and IPv6 is known as "dual stack", and Kubernetes has alpha-level support for this in versions 1.16 and 1.17.

 ### Features